Ramón Olalquiaga: Club career

 As a student in Madrid, Olalquiaga joined the ranks of Atlético Madrid in 1917, aged 19, with whom he played for six years, until 1923.
 Together with Sansinenea, Miguel Mieg, Cosme Vázquez and Monchín Triana, he was part of the great Athletic side of the early 20s that won the 1920–21 Centro Championship, the club's first-ever piece of silverware, and then reached the 1921 Copa del Rey final, which ended in a 4–1 loss to Athletic Bilbao.

 International career

-As an Atlético Madrid player, Olalquiaga was eligible to play for the 'Centro' (Madrid area) representative team], being a member of the team that won the Prince of Asturias Cup in 1918, an inter-regional competition organized by the RFEF.
+As an Atlético Madrid player, Olalquiaga was eligible to play for the 'Centro' (Madrid area) representative team, being a member of the team that won the Prince of Asturias Cup in 1918, an inter-regional competition organized by the RFEF.
 In the tournament, he only played the second leg of the decisive tie against Cantabric, and in his only appearance in the competition he managed to imprint his name in the competition's history by netting the two goals that sealed a 3–1 victory that sealed Madrid's second title in a row.
-With these two goals, he was the top scorer of the tournament alongside Senén Villaverde and fellow teammate José María Sansinenea.
+With these two goals, he was the top scorer of the tournament alongside Senén Villaverde and teammate José María Sansinenea.